shiffman/shiffman.net/p5/kinect/index.md

 The Kinect sensor itself only measures color and depth.
 However, once that information is on your computer, lots more can be done like "skeleton" tracking (i.e. detecting a model of a person and tracking his/her movements).
 To do skeleton tracking you'll need to use Thomas Lengling's windows-only [Kinect v2 processing libray](https://github.com/ThomasLengeling/KinectPV2).
 However, if you're on a Mac and all you want is raw data from the Kinect, you are in luck!
 This library uses  [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2) open source drivers to access that data for Mac OS X ([windows support coming soon](https://github.com/shiffman/OpenKinect-for-Processing/issues/13)).

-(At the time of this writing, kinect v2 support as well as other [issues](https://github.com/shiffman/OpenKinect-for-Processing/issues) are in progress.
-[Chime in on github](https://github.com/shiffman/OpenKinect-for-Processing) if you’d like to help!)

 ## What hardware do I need?

 First you need a “stand-alone” kinect.
 You do not need to buy an Xbox.

 * **[Standalone Kinect Sensor v1](http://amzn.to/1S2zH4j)**.
 I believe this one comes with the power supply so you do not need a separate adapter listed next.
 However, if you have a kinect v1 that came with an XBox, it will not include the [Kinect Sensor Power Supply](http://amzn.to/1RfUnuO).
 * **[Standalone Kinect Sensor v2](http://amzn.to/1KGoYxG)**.
-You also probably need the [Kinect Adapter for Windows](http://www.amazon.com/Kinect-Adapter-Windows-xbox-one/dp/B00NMSHT7E/).
+You also probably need the [Kinect Adapter for Windows](http://amzn.to/1UVeIUw).
 Don't be thrown off, although it says windows, this will allow you to connect it to your mac via USB.
 Finally, you'll also want to make sure your computer supports USB 3.
 Most modern machines do, but if you are unsure you can [find out more here for Mac OS X](https://support.apple.com/en-gb/HT201163#13).

 ## Some additional notes about different models:

-* **Kinect 1414**: This is the original kinect and works with the library documented on this page in Processing 2.2.1+</li>
+* **Kinect 1414**: This is the original kinect and works with the library documented on this page in the Processing 3.0 beta series.</li>
 * **Kinect 1473**: This looks identical to the 1414, but is an updated model.
 It should work with this library, but I don't have one to test.
 [Please let me know if it does or does not](https://github.com/shiffman/OpenKinect-for-Processing/issues)!
 * **Kinect for Windows version 1**: ????
 Help?
 Does this one work?
 * **Kinect for Windows version 2**: This is the brand spanking new kinect with all the features found in the XBox One Kinect.
-Support for this kinect via [libfreenect2](https://github.com/OpenKinect/libfreenect2) is arriving soon!
+Also works with this library!

 ## SimpleOpenNI